 Look at recent investments by Facebook and Google — Instagram (by Facebook) and YouTube (by Google).

 Facebook paid $1 billion to acquire Instagram in 2012 – not a paltry sum.
 Begun in 2010 by a couple of Stanford grads, the app today boasts over 200 million users with more than 75 million logging on each day, including both the Obamas, the Royal family, and most celebrities.

-What did Facebook see in Instagram?
-The fast growing users base on dedicated users fit Facebook’s business model and the photo sharing over Facebook (and other social networks) created synergy, but maybe the thing that drew Facebook to buy Instagram was because they were afraid of Instagram — afraid users would desert Facebook for Instagram … afraid users wouldn’t want to split time between the 2 apps and would choose Instagram … afraid Instagram solved a problem — sharing photos — that made Facebook obsolete.
+What did Facebook see on Instagram?
+The fast-growing users base on dedicated users fit Facebook’s business model and the photo-sharing over Facebook (and other social networks) created synergy, but maybe the thing that drew Facebook to buy Instagram was because they were afraid of Instagram — afraid users would desert Facebook for Instagram … afraid users wouldn’t want to split time between the 2 apps and would choose Instagram … afraid Instagram solved a problem — sharing photos — that made Facebook obsolete.
 Just as General Motors acquired Oldsmobile, Cadillac, Chevrolet (once competitors) to eliminate the competition, Facebook did the same with Instagram.

 No wonder Google sowed up 70% of search!

 A good question is what Facebook and Google see that eludes other investors?
 And, how can other tech investors get returns like Facebook and Google?

 According to Saul Klein, investors today are investing like investors of 20 – 30 years ago — not understanding the ecosystem changed forever with the rise of the Internet economy.

 According to Klein: